Nobi004/Iris_Recognition_using_Deep_Learning/README.md

  ```

-- In the second part 2 dense layer were used followed by dropout layer after flattening.
+- In the second part 7 dense layer were used followed by dropout layer after flattening.
 In this case number of neurons or filters were
-256, 128 and 35% and 30% dropout was done to prevent overfitting.
+512,256, 128,64,32 and 10% to 30% dropout was done to prevent overfitting.
  ```
 #### Flatten and fully connected layers, classifier using relu sofftmax
         Flatten(),